pawelkopec/Scheduling/README.md

 http://eti.pg.edu.pl/documents/174618/23783336/Scheduling%20of%20unit-length%20jobs%20with%20cubic%20incompatibility%20graphs%20on%20three%20uniform%20machines.pdf

 ## Scheduling problem
-We are given n unit-length jobs.
+We are given n unit-length jobs and processing speeds of 3 machines working in parallel.
 Each job is in conflict with exactly 3 other jobs.
-The goal is to find such a division of those jobs between 3 machines of given processing speeds that:
+The goal is to find such a division of those jobs between machines that:
   1. No 2 jobs that are in conflict will be processed on the same machine.
-  2. Overall processing time will be minimal.
+  2. Processing time will be minimal.

 This problem can be presented as finding an apropriate 3-coloring of cubic incompatibility graph.
 All the details are provided in the above mentioned article.

 ## Packages
-  * __graph__ package will contain necessary abstraction for building graph algorithms alongside with their basic implementations (neighbour list graph, adjacency matrix graph, colorable interface etc.)
+  * __graph__ package will contain necessary abstraction for building graph algorithms alongside with their basic implementations (neighbour list graph, adjacency matrix graph, vertex coloring class etc.)
   * __scheduling__ package will contain classes needed specifically for this scheduling problem

 ## Status